fedora-copr/copr/README.md

 - what exactly is considered to be an *application source file*
 - what happens if there are no *application source files* in the repository but also no files (tarballs) referenced from the spec file by a Source directive

-To asnwer these question we need to be exact about what those terms mean:
+To asnwer these questions we need to be precise about what those terms mean:

         "packed": does not contain anything else
                   except ignored files or contains